 In nearly every health-related topic that we write about here on MarijuanaBreak, we usually end up going into some sort of discussion about the endocannabinoid system, or ECS.
-After all, it is borderline impossible to try and explain how cannabis offers relief for a particular medical condition, without discussing the ECS at least in part.
+After all, it is borderline impossible to try and explain how cannabis offers relief for a particular medical condition, without discussing the ECS at least in part, especially when it comes to explanations about CBD (cannabidiol).

 However, we typically only mention the system in passing and don’t go into a great deal of detail about it.
 That’s why we thought it would be relevant to dedicate an entire article to talking about this phenomenal network of compounds and receptors, which has been described as a “central component of the health and healing of every human, and almost every animal.”